hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: February 1, Wednesday

+**Today's Progress**: The program now gets a random word out of a dictionary which is accessible with an API.
+Now the game is fun to play ;)

+**Thoughts**: I really like how I can define the structure (and type) of data I get back as a response.
+I'm still surprised how much code I wrote to get this simple functionality.
+At least it's separated in another module.

+**Link(s) to work**: [rand](https://doc.rust-lang.org/rand/rand/index.html)

 ### Day 22: January 31, Tuesday

 **Today's Progress**: I found Serde, which looks great for de-serializing JSON responses.
 I tried it on the surface and it looks easy to use.
 I can define how the structure of the response should look like.